-- 1. Loosen the two upper screws.
-(1).
-Support the luff section before the lower screws are loosened to prevent the luff section from dropping onto the rigging screw.
-To support the section, a halyard can be tied around the luff section just below the sail feeder and tensioned. - 2.
-With the luff section supported, remove the bushings (2). - 3.
+- 1. Loosen the screws (1).
+Lift up and unload the luff section before the second screw is loosened in order to prevent the luff section to slide uncontrolled onto the rigging screw.
+To unload the section, a halyard can be tied around the luff section and tensioned. - 2.
+With the luff section standing on the top of the rigging screw, remove the bushing (2). - 3.
 Slide the torque tube up along the luff section and secure it with tape. - 4.
 Remove the clevis pin (3) and split pin and slide the locking tube up along the luff foil.
 Secure with tape. - 5.
 Adjust the rigging screw by holding the terminal part and by turning the bronze rigging screw body until the desired forestay length is achieved.
 Do not turn the wire terminal (upper wrench)!
 Reassemble in reverse order.
-See page 23.

-Note that the flat faces of the rigging screw must align before locking tube is lowered over the rigging screw.
+Please note that the flat faces of the rigging screw must align to let the locking tube down to lock the rigging screw.